cheddar-lang/docs/Functions/README.md

  - Anonymous recursion support
  - and more.

-This section will cover in-depth function literals, operators, usage, and general practice.
+his section will cover in-depth function literals, operators, usage, and general practice.